-On Dr Shrikant Jichkar’s 15th death anniversary, Nation Next pays homage to the most qualified person in India.
+On Dr Shrikant Jichkar’s 64th birth anniversary, Nation Next pays homage to the most qualified person in India.

 Dr Shrikant Jichkar from Nagpur was officially known as India’s most qualified person.
 Jichkar during his entire lifetime had obtained 20 degrees after appearing for 42 university examinations.
 Jichkar made it to the Limca Book of Records for being the most qualified person in India.